twils0/styled-inline-additions/README.md

 # styled-inline-additions

-styled-inline-additions is extremely fast and light-weight (no dependencies; 15.9 KB minified; 4.3 KB minified + gzipped) module that converts a Javascript object of inline styles, with a few unique syntax additions to accomodate selectors, pseudo-classes, pseudo-elements, and media queries, to a string of valid CSS. styled-inline-additions also provides a small amount of error/typo correction (possibly more to come).
+styled-inline-additions is an extremely fast and light-weight (no dependencies; ~16.2 KB minified; ~4.4 KB minified + gzipped) module that converts an object of inline styles, with a few unique syntax additions to accomodate selectors, pseudo-classes, pseudo-elements, and media queries, to a string of valid CSS. styled-inline-additions also provides a small amount of error/typo correction (possibly more to come).

-Please check out:

 - [Performance Demo]() demo to showcase performance;
 - [Getting Started](#getting-started) for a basic example;